 The NIH and the BARDA reserve the right to cancel, suspend, and/or modify this Challenge at any time through amendment to the Federal Register notice.
 In addition, the NIH and the BARDA reserve the right to not award any prizes if no solutions are deemed worthy.
 The award approving official for Step 3 of this Challenge is the Secretary, Department of Health and Human Services (HHS).

 REGISTRATION AND SUBMISSION PROCESS FOR SOLVERS:

 To register and submit for this Challenge, Solvers may access the registration and submission platform from any of the following:

-- Now: Access the Antimicrobial Resistance Rapid, Point-of-Need Diagnostic Test’ Challenge website and click on the Register link located on the left banner.
+- Now: Access the Antimicrobial Resistance Rapid, Point-of-Need Diagnostic Test’ Challenge website.

 - Not later than August 3, 2018: Complete the Letter of Intent form for Step 2 of the challenge.
 Even if you submitted for Step 1, you are required to resubmit your letter of intent.

 - At submission time: When you are ready to submit your solution, click on Submission Form on this site.

 Statutory Authority to Conduct the Challenge: This Challenge is consistent with and advances the mission of the Department of Health and Human Services (HHS) to identify and support research that represents important areas of emerging scientific opportunities, rising public health challenges, or knowledge gaps that deserve special emphasis.
 The NIH and BARDA are conducting this competition under the America COMPETES Reauthorization Act of 2010 (Public Law 111-358), codified at 15 U.S.C.
 3719.